JohnDevlopment/doctool/README.md

 things like the name, parameters, and the return type.
 As you can see, the example function returns `int`.
 But if no return type is specified for this method, Doctool just lists it as `Variant`.

-### Constants

-A constant looks like this:

-    ## Some random constant
-    const SOME_CONSTANT = 0

-The brief is not necessary.
-The `const` keyword, the name of the constant, and the value are necessary.

-There are no data tags associated with constants.

-A description is allowed for this entity, the same as any other.